Mary Daly: Perspectives on Daly's work

+Although Daly described herself as a radical feminist, other theorists such as Alice Echols, Linda Alcoff and Elizabeth V. Spelman situated her thinking in cultural feminism, of which premises are called by Ellen Willis “antithetical” to those of radical feminism.

+Julie Kubala states that Gyn/Ecology’s “essentialist conception of gender is explicitly transphobic and implicitly racist.”

 Wanda Warren Berry, Purushottama Bilimoria, Debra Campbell, Molly Dragiewicz, Marilyn Frye, Frances Gray, Hayes Hampton, Sarah Lucia Hoagland, Amber L. Katherine, AnaLouise Keating, Anne-Marrie Korte, Maria Lugones, Geraldine Moane, Sheilagh A. Mogford, Renuka Sharma, Laurel C. Schneider, and Marja Suhonen published their considered analyses of Daly's works and philosophy in Feminist Interpretations of Mary Daly, Penn State University Press, 2000.

-Personal views
+Views

 On religion

-At the beginning of her career, Daly had been a practising Roman Catholic.
+At the beginning of her career, Daly had been a practicing Roman Catholic.

 In The Church and the Second Sex, Daly argued that religion and equality between women and men are not mutually exclusive.
 In her early works she sought to change religion and create an equal place for women in Catholicism by calling the church out on injustice and insisting on change.
 In the course of her writings her view of religion changed.
 She repudiated the Christian faith and regarded organized religion as inherently oppressive toward women by the time she wrote Beyond God and Father, stating that "woman's asking for equality in the church would be comparable to a black person's demanding equality in the Ku Klux Klan".
 In 1975, she characterized herself as a "post-Christian feminist".

+Daly believed God to be an anti-feminist way of thinking.
+"If God is male then the male is God.
+How can a feminist worship a male God?
+The unholy trinity of rape, genocide and war are a result of the patriarchal society".

 Daly eventually gave up on theology, believing it to be hopelessly patriarchal, and she turned her efforts towards philosophical feminism.
 She saw the Catholic Church as fundamentally corrupt, but it still had some value to her, as was evidenced by her love for her copy of Summa Theologica in her later days.
-After all, her Catholic upbringing and education as well as her views on the church are what sparked her career and later work.
 Despite her abandonment of the subject, Daly's work opened the door for many more feminist theologians after her.
 Even when she moved on from the study of religion her ideas remained and inspired many of her contemporaries.

 Daly's subsequent work was influenced by Wicca, though she rejected the characterization of her theology as being "Wiccan".